FraAlle/Frontpage/Cybersecurity/google/6/README.md

 Source Address: This field specifies the source address of the sender.
 Destination Address: This field specifies the destination address of the receiver.
 ```

+## Incident detecrion methods

+**Threat hunting** is the proactive search for threats on a network.
+Security professionals use threat hunting to uncover malicious activity that was not identified by detection tools and as a way to do further analysis on detections.
+Threat hunting is also used to detect threats before they cause damage.

+**Threat intelligence** is an evidence-based threat information that provides context about existing or emerging threats.
+These can come from private or public sources like:
+*   Industry reports: often include details about attacker's tactics, techniques and procedures(TTP).
+*   Government advisories: include details about attackers' TTP
+*   Threat data feeds: provide a stream of threat-related data that can be used to help protect against sophisticated attackers like advanced persistent threats(APTs).
+By accessing additional information related to IoCs, security analyst can expand their viewpoint to obvserve the bigger picture.

+**Cyber deception** involvers techniques that deliberately deceive malicious actors with the goal of increasing detection and improving defensive strategies.

+**Honeypots** are systems or resources that are created as decoys vulnerable to attacks with the purpose of attracting potential intruders.

+## Indicators of compromise

+Indicators of compromise(IoCs) are observable evidence that suggests sign of a potential security incident, the charts specific pieces of evidence that are associated with an attack.
+[Pyramid of pain](http://detect-respond.blogspot.com/2013/03/the-pyramid-of-pain.html).

+**Indicator of attack(IoA)** are the series of observed events that indicate a real-time incident.
+Focus on identifying the behavioral evidence of an attacker.

+## Crowdsourcing

+Is the practice of gathering information using public input and collaboration.
+Threat intelligence platforms use crowdsourcing to collect information from the global cybersecurity community.
+Without this, attac,ers can performs the same attacks against multiple organizations.

+## Documentation

+**Digital forensic** is the process the practice of collecting and analyzing data to determine what has happened after an attack.

+**Chain of custody** is the process of documenting evidence possession and control during incident lifecycle.
+Once the evidence gets collected the chain of custody forms are introduced.

+There are 3 types of playbooks:
+*   non-automated: require step by step actions from the analyst
+*   automated: automate tasks in incident response processes(categorizing the severity of the incident or gahtering evidence, SOAR(Security Orchestration, Automation and Response) and SIEM can be configured as automated playbooks.)
+*   semi-automated: combine automated tasks with human actions

+## Triage

+Before an alert get escaleted it goes through a triage process, which they prioritizes incidents according to their level of importance or urgency.
+*   Receive and assess: this involves gathering as much information as possible about the alert, including details about the activity that triggered the alert
+*   Assign priority: security teams must prioritize how they respond to various incidents because not all incidents are equal
+*   Collect and analyze: involves gathering evidence from different sources, conducting external and document the investigative process.

+**Resilience** is the ability to prepare for, respond to and recover from disruptions.
+An example is site resilience, is used to ensure the availability of networks, data centers or other infrastructure when a disruption happens.
+*   Hot sites: is a duplicate of an organization's primary environment.
+*   Warm sites: contains a fully updated and configured version of the hot site.
+These are not fully operational and available for immediate use but can quickly be made operational after a  failure or disruption occurs.
+*   Cold sites: a backup facility equipped with some of the necessary infrastructure required to operate an organization's site.
+When a failure occurs, cold sites might not be ready to use and might need additional work to be operational.